sgkolli535/StockProbe/README.md

 # StockProbe

 Predict stock prices with this machine learning model.
-After developing a LSTM neural network to work with the time-series data of stock prices over the years, the  algorithm can make predictions on the prices of future stocks.
+Using a stacked LSTM neural network to work with the time-series data of stock prices over the years, the  algorithm can make predictions on the prices of future stocks.
 These predictions can be observed with a dashboard of graphs.

 ## Libraries
 - Pandas